 Notes and substitutions

-- Chicken Thighs: I recommend bone-in, skin-on chicken thighs that stay juicy and flavorful.
-If you prefer other cuts, drumsticks or whole chicken legs are excellent choices.
+- Chicken Thighs: I recommend bone-in chicken thighs because they stay juicy and flavorful.
+If you prefer other cuts, drumsticks or whole chicken legs are good choices.
 While chicken breasts tend to be leaner, they will likely produce a drier final dish.

-- Soy Sauce: I used regular soy sauce with some dark soy sauce to add depth of color.
-If dark soy sauce is unavailable, regular will work fine.
-Just note that the saltiness can vary from brand to brand, so you may need to adjust to taste.
+- Soy Sauce: I used regular soy sauce with some dark soy sauce to add more color.
+If dark soy sauce is unavailable, regular or light soy sauce will work fine.
+For those looking to reduce salt or needing a gluten-free option, low-sodium soy sauce or gluten-free tamari are great alternatives.
+Just note that the saltiness can vary from brand to brand, so adjust to taste.

 - Vinegar: Traditional options are cane or coconut vinegar.
-If those aren't available, you can substitute with apple cider or white vinegar.
-Just be aware that different vinegars have varying acidity levels, so tweak the amount to get the flavor just right.
+If those aren't available, you can use apple cider, rice vinegar, or regular white vinegar.
+Just note that different vinegars have varying acidity levels, so tweak the amount to get the flavor right.

 How to make this recipe